Dark Nuns

 Dark Nuns (also known as The Priest 2: Dark Nuns) is a 2025 South Korean supernatural thriller film directed by Kwon Hyeok-jae, and starring Song Hye-kyo, Jeon Yeo-been, Lee Jin-wook, and Moon Woo-jin.
 The film is a spin-off of the 2015 film The Priests by Jang Jae-hyun, and it follows the two nuns who work together to save a boy who has been possessed by an evil spirit.
 It was released on January 24, 2025.

 Plot

-The film centers around the two nuns, Sister Junia and Sister Michaela, who are confronted with a young boy named Hee-joon, who has been possessed by a powerful evil spirit.
-Sister Junia, driven by her faith and compassion, takes it upon herself to save the boy, while Sister Michaela, initially skeptical, is drawn into the investigation.

-As they delve deeper into the mystery, they encounter a series of chilling events and uncover a dark secret hidden within the walls of their convent.
-The nuns must confront their own fears and beliefs as they battle against the powerful evil that threatens Hee-joon's life and the sanctity of their order.
+Sister Junia, a nun known for her strict faith and experience with spiritual crises, becomes involved in the case of Hee-joon, a young boy who exhibits signs of severe demonic possession.
+The Church initially delays intervention, questioning the nature of the possession and the risks involved.
+As the Hee-joon's condition worsens, Sister Junia takes responsibility for overseeing his care.

+She is joined by Sister Michaela, a younger nun who is more pragmatic and skeptical of supernatural explanations.
+Despite their differences, the two work together to investigate the source of the possession.
+Their inquiry leads them to uncover suppressed records of previous exorcisms and forbidden rituals that were deliberately hidden by Church authorities.

+As unauthorized rites are performed, the entity possessing Hee-joon grows increasingly violent, placing both nuns in danger.
+The case forces them to confront their personal doubts, guilt, and the limits of their faith.
+The situation escalates into a final confrontation in which sacrifice becomes unavoidable, and the boundaries between faith, sin, and redemption are tested.